Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 will be accompanied by “a shout” and the voice of the “archangel.”

-Then those who have fallen asleep will “rise” FIRST, and together
+Those who have fallen asleep will “rise” FIRST, and together

-Lord and to be with him forevermore.”
+“to meet the Lord and be with him forevermore.”

 The Greek noun rendered “meet”

-went out to “meet” the bridegroom.
+who went out to “meet” the bridegroom.
 The bridesmaids did not die but “fell

-The term “fallen asleep”
+The term “fell asleep” is

 “We, the living, who